Stremio/addon-helloworld/README.md

 To load that add-on in the desktop Stremio, start it with ``. --service=http://localhost:7000/stremioget/stremio/v1`` command line.

+To load it in the web version, open ``http://alpha4.strem.io/?addon=http://localhost:7000/stremioget/stremio/v1`` in your browser.

 Step 5: implement metadata (Discover catalogue)
 ==============================